ArfyK/tournesol-recommendation/README.md

 This will create two files :
   - `algo_comparison_n_test=<n>_size=<size>.csv` containing the results;
   - `algorithms_comparison.png` plotting the distribution of the maximum of each criteria.
-Those maximum are normalized by (x - min)/(max - min).
+Those maximum are normalized according to (x - min)/(max - min).

 # Result analysis
+On `algorithms_comparison.png` we can observe that:
+  - `deterministic_greedy` and `random_greedy` outperform the `random` algorithm;
+  - regarding the criterias the two greedy algorithms have similar performances except for the following criterias: 'importance', 'largely_recommended', 'diversity_inclusion', 'engaging' where `deterministic_greedy' performs better;
+  - the two random algorithms seem to feature slightly more channels than the deterministic one.
+  - the 'entertaining_relaxing' criteria features **negative maximums** which should not be possible given the normalization we used.

 ## `l_tuning.py`
 This script compares to value for the `l` parameter used in the objective function `F` defined in `recommendation.py`: